apache/spark/docs/concepts.rst

 logical workflow.

-.. note:: When searching for DAGs, Airflow only considers Python files that contain the strings "airflow" and "DAG" by default.
+.. note:: When searching for DAGs, Airflow only considers Python files that contain the strings "airflow" and "dag" by default (case-insensitive).
    To consider all Python files instead, disable the ``DAG_DISCOVERY_SAFE_MODE`` configuration flag.

+.. _concepts:scope:

 Scope
 -----